Paiiimannnoitla/General-Affairs-Page-Construction/remake/log.md

 		-- processing
 	138. Enhance uxMove function
 		-- finished
-	139. BUG: Prevent title can beselected as an insert target in manual page -- processing
+	139. BUG: Prevent title can be selected as an insert target in manual page -- processing
-	140. BUG: Attachment is missing in new added sopform -- processing
+	140. BUG: Attachment is missing in new added sopform -- finished
 ---
 	## 2023.11.17		version 0.6.6 -- SOP-build
 	-- Functioni enhancement